 1 (16-ounce) bag marshmallows, or 1 pound homemade (not mini)

 Steps to Make It

 Prepare a baking sheet by lining it with aluminum foil or parchment paper.

-Combine the chocolate chips and the shortening in a large microwave-safe bowl and microwave just until melted, stirring every minute.
+Combine the chocolate chips and the shortening in a large microwave-safe bowl.

-If you are using sprinkles or small candies, sprinkle them on when the chocolate is still wet.
-Repeat with remaining chocolate and marshmallows.
+If you are using sprinkles or small candies, sprinkle them on while the chocolate is still wet.
+Repeat with the remaining marshmallows.

 Place the marshmallows in the refrigerator for about 30 minutes to let the chocolate set up.

-- After dipping in chocolate, toss in toasted coconut flakes.
+- After dipping in chocolate, toss the marshmallows in toasted coconut flakes.